 The Bridge Span Properties dialog is divided into two types of data input.
 The Section Properties group refers to the flexural properties of the equivalent bridge span element.
 The properties can either be constant or variable along the span.
 A table is provided for entering variable properties for the 10 equallength elements along the span.
 The values enter in the Section Properties group reflect the entire bridge cross-section (i.e. girders, slab, parapets, etc.).
 Note that the values shown are for demonstration purposes and do not reflect values used in a specific bridge design.
 The Span Profile Properties group is used described the profile and height of the span.
 The Transverse Area is the exposed span area that will be used in the wind load application to the structure.
 The Begin Height and End Height are used to model the equivalent span element through the center of gravity of the span.
-These values are measure from the center of gravity of the pier cap to the center of gravity of the span.
+These values are measure from the center of gravity of the span.
 The Live Load Height is used in generating wind on live load cases.
 Click "Ok" to apply the values and return to the Bridge data page.

 Bridge spans automatically connect one pier to the next.
 Therefore, to change the span length, the user must change the global coordinates of the pier.
-In the Bridge data page, first select "Pier 2" from the Substructure combo box and then change the Global Y Coordinate from 100 ft to 150 ft to reflect the span length for this example.
+In the Bridge data page, first select "Pier 2" from the

+Substructure combo box and then change the Global Y Coordinate from 100 ft to 150 ft to reflect the span length for this example.
 Click the "Edit Supports" button and select "Pin" for the Left Bearing Row in the Custom Bearing Connections dialog.
 Click "Ok" to apply the changes.
 The updated bridge model is shown in Figure 1.9.
 Note that the center to center span length is displayed as 147 ft since the span is measured from the bearing centerlines and not the center of the pier cap.
 Also note that the equivalent span element is modeled above the pier cap based on the center of gravity heights specified in the Bridge Span Properties dialog.

 One more pier must be added to the model in order to complete the bridge generation process.
 To do so, select "Add Pier" from the Substructure combo box.
-A duplicate pier will automatically be generated and positioned based on the previous span length.
+A dialog will appear that gives options for the new pier.
+Select the Structure Type "General Pier" and select Pier 2 from the "Select Model" menu.
+A duplicate of pier 2 will automatically be generated and positioned based on the previous span length.
 This example calls for a span length of 100 ft for the second span.
 Enter 250 ft for the Global Y Coordinate for Pier 3.
 The updated two-span bridge model is shown in Figure 1.10.